-WCAT does not determine the effect of the section 257 certificate on the legal action, that is, whether a legal action is barred pursuant to section 10.
-Following a section 257 certificate, a party may apply to the court in accordance with the Supreme Court Civil Rules to determine whether the action should be dismissed based on section 10 and the findings contained in the certificate.
+WCAT does not determine the effect of the section 257-311 certificate on the legal action, that is, whether a legal action is barred pursuant to section 49127 or section 132.
+Following a section 257-311 certificate, a party may apply to the court in accordance with the Supreme Court Civil Rules to determine whether the action should be dismissed based on section 40-127 or section 132 and the findings contained in the certificate.